 How much is a Funimation subscription?

 Funimation has three subscription plans to choose from.
-You can also take advantage of a 14-day trial before your first payment gets charged.
+You can also take advantage of a 14-day free trial before your first payment gets charged.
 That’s more than enough time to see if the app is the right fit for you.

 - The Premium plan is priced at $5.99 per month or $59.99 annually.